hatchbed/vue-rolling-number-input/README.md

 # vue3-rolling-number-input

+This branch contains a version of the RollingNumberInput that supports Vue 3.

 `RollingNumberInput` is a Vue component that provides a number input field with digits that can be quickly individually adjusted using a mouse wheel or arrow keys on a keyboard.
 It is ideal for situations such as inputting radio frequencies or distances where users may want to spin through values and need to dynamically